 - The soil pathogens: Soil pathogens are always present in the the soil and it is these that cause the damage, as they infect the turf.
 Pathogens are bacteria or micro organisms found within the soil.
 They include various types of fungi, nematodes and viruses.

 - The environmental factors: Environmental or climatic conditions can influence the development of pathogens as well as leaving turf susceptible too an attack.
 Fusarium attacks turf in cool, moist conditions while red thread infects turf on poorly drained soils that are deficient in nitrogen.

 Correctly identifying a turf disease can be a difficult task, even turf professionals sometimes require some help.
 For these reasons we have covered the most common diseases, with key information and images to help with disease identification.
 All the common disease are covered.
 These include fusarium, red thread, take-all, anthracnose and dollar spot.
 Fore more information please click here…

 Prevention and control

-The climate which plays a major role in lawn disease development, can not be controlled.
+The climate, which plays a major role in turf disease development, can not be controlled.
 However, cultural practices can be adapted to discourage many diseases.
 Mowing the grass at the correct height, the correct fertiliser inputs, removing surface water from the lawn all play their own role in preventing turf diseases.

 Controlling a disease can be a difficult task for the amateur gardener.
-This is because they don’t have access to turf fungicides, as used by turf care professionals.
+This is because they don’t have access to turf fungicides, as used by turf care professionals (however, many fungicides are slowly be removed).
 Luckily the most damaging diseases are quite uncommon on lawns and those that do attack can quite often be managed using cultural methods.

 Turf diseases are much more common on sports turf, especially golf greens.
 This is because the turf is mown shorter, as golfers demand quick putting surfaces.
 Sports turf also receives more wear and tear.
 This all adds up to more stress being placed on the turf, leaving it more susceptible to an attack.